Sureway100/web-development/README.md

 - element selector
 - attr selector => p[draggable] => this means select all para with attr draggable
 - universal selector

+----------------------mongodb
+C:\Program Files\MongoDB\Server\7.0
+create drive c/data/db
+cd ~
+touch .bash_profile
+i .bash_profile

+=======>
+0

+I faced alot of issues despite so many answers so this worked for me.

+1.First install git and hyper terminal

+2.Click the '~' sign to enter the home directory and then make a new file ".bash_profile"

+Enter the command "vim .bash_profile"
+Now enter 'i' key to enter the insert mode
+Copy paste the exact command below: alias mongod="C:/Program\ Files/MongoDB/Server/7.0/bin/mongod.exe" alias mongo="C:/Program\ Files/MongoDB/Server/7.0/bin/mongos.exe"

+(make sure that you use forward slash '/' for path and "\" backward slash to indicate space between program and files)

+enter esc
+write the command ':wq!' and click enter restart hyper terminal and check the installation by running the command 'mongo --version'

+======>

+ODM => object document mapper => mongosedb